 They were joining May and Ray Wells of Williamsburg, who were on their third annual cruise with Let’s Go Sail.
 They brought longtime California friends Mark and Jennifer Montoya.
 He took the helm as the most experienced sailor as we cruised in 10 mph winds on a brilliant sunny day.

 Mark said, “I sailed 25 years ago on a boat out of San Pedro that belonged to a Disney guy.
 His son was a friend of mine.
 We were crew, but we never won any races.
 We drank the beer anyway.
 I grew up in San Pedro.
 Yes, it’s a fishing village.
 Star Kist had a plant across the water, and Todd Shipbuilding built Navy ships.
 Now they’re rebuilding Ports O’ Call, the village shops for tourists.
 It’s a strange place.
 People complain that nothing has change.
 Then when it does, they complain about change.
-I suppose people are like that everywhere.”
+I suppose people are like that everywhere.” (sailing the Great Loop)

 We sailed past the two USCG buoy tenders, so I radioed to find out how much a buoy weighs.
 There was a long pause, as if the boatswain was wondering if that’s top secret.
 He came back,”Our navigation aids weigh 12,000 pounds.”
 A short time later, the cruise ship Constitution weighed anchor to leave Yorktown.
 I radioed our intentions for deviating course, and he thanked me.